"So, You Don't Want to Go to Church Anymore" - legitimate or illegitimate to leave the church altogether?

 And I know many who have ended up in this place.

 I recently read a powerful article which I will be quoting from anonymously below by a man who had gone into that place of being an "Out of Church" Christian and has thankfully come back into a place of Biblical balance.
-He saw the problems in the "established church" (in his case it was in the Pentecostal/Charismatic wing of the Body of Christ), and fled from there for a couple of seasons.
+He saw the problems in the "established church" (in his case it was in the Pentecostal/Charismatic wing of the Body of Christ), and fled from there for a couple of reasons.

-And it was while in that place, he realized that "Out of Church" Christianity is actually more toxic and unhealthy that being part of the "system".
+And it was while in that place, he realized that "Out of Church" Christianity is actually even more toxic and unhealthy that being part of the "system".

-As my wife and I were reading his article, we felt the Holy Spirit convicting us that some of the same sinful attitudes that characterize many "Out of Church" Christians were actually ones we have battled but from the place of advocacy of the House Church model over and against the so-called "Legacy" Church one.
+As my wife and I were reading his article, we felt the Holy Spirit convicting us that some of the same sinful attitudes that characterize many "Out of Church" Christians were actually ones we have battled but from the place of advocacy of the House Church model over and against the so-called "Legacy Church" one.

-What he began to discover was that there were dogmas that he adopted, that other "Out of Church" Christians espoused, that he testifies he deeply assimilated into his life and mindset.
+What he began to discover was that there were dogmas he adopted, that other "Out of Church" Christians espoused, that he testifies he deeply assimilated into his life and mindset.

 20 years after his journey out of the church began, he wrote the article that we just read and he confessed that he had become "sick of it all" - the values and mindset of those dogmas.